michaelshumshum/kahoot-annoyer/README.md

 ## prerequisites
 - python 3.x
+- for gui:
-- `pip install npyscreen, python-pyfiglet`
+- `pip3 install npyscreen`
 - a decent internet connection and computer

 ## usage